Difference Between Jenkins and TeamCity

 |User base||It is widely used across different organizations||It is less used and has commercial features in it|

-Jenkins automation server is being used across most of the organizations in the industry is it an open-source automation server system.
-It has advanced configuration features in it to provide great features for the users and hence it has been the choice of most users.
-TeamCity being a commercial and paid one it is not being chosen by most of the companies in their projects to reduce project costs in the commercial point of view whereas, in the case of TeamCity, it has few advantages compared to the Jenkins like security features and few other paid features which will be considered by the organization where cost does not come into the view.
+The Jenkins automation server is being used across most of the industry’s organisations because it is an open-source automation server system.
+It has advanced configuration features in it to provide great features for the users, and hence it has been the choice of most users.
+TeamCity being a commercial and paid one it is not being chosen by most of the companies in their projects to reduce project costs in the commercial point of view whereas, in the case of TeamCity, it has few advantages compared to the Jenkins like security features and few other paid features which will be considered by the organization where cost does not come into view.

 The advantages of Jenkins are more compared to TeamCity as it has advanced features in terms of concurrent build processes and customization features in configuring the multiple repositories with the automation server.
 Jenkins is more preferable in terms of customizing and more features in the usage of the automation process.
 TeamCity is used in terms of fewer customization options required and more generic features for the security and stability related requirements.

 This has been a guide to the top differences between Jenkins vs TeamCity.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –